Dorthu/openapi3/README.rst

 Roadmap
 -------

-The following still needs to be done:
+The following features are planned for the future:

 * Request body models, creation, and validation.
 * Parameters interface with validation and explicit typing.